 - 1.1 Attached is the Council's Medium Term Financial Strategy (MTFS) for the five years 2021/22 to 2025/26.
 The MTFS is designed to provide a strategic link between available financial resources and the Council's corporate policy priorities, and to ensure that the Council sets a budget which is robust and sustainable in order that it can deliver its strategic objectives. - 1.2 The report details the estimated financial resources available to the Council and identifies how they will be utilised to support the achievement of the Council's priorities.
 The report also identifies the key financial risks facing the Council over the life of the forecast.
-The Council's Revenue Budget, Expenditure Forecast, Capital Programme, Treasury Management Strategy and Useable Reserves and Balances Policy are also set out in the report. - 1.3 The forecast includes the impact of the 2022/23 Local Government Finance Settlement, provisional details of which were announced on 16th December 2021. - 1.4 The government has yet to announce updated plans for the implementation of the delayed Fair Funding Review from the revised scheduled implementation date of April 2021.
+The Council's Revenue Budget, Expenditure Forecast, Capital Programme, Treasury Management Strategy and Useable Reserves and Balances Policy are also set out in the report. - 1.3 The forecast includes the impact of the 2022/23 Local Government Finance Settlement, provisional details of which were announced on 16th December 2021 and confirmed during February 2022. - 1.4 The government has yet to announce updated plans for the implementation of the delayed Fair Funding Review from the revised scheduled implementation date of April 2021.
 Similarly, the planned reform of the Business Rates system from April 2021 has again been delayed.
 Consequently, the finance settlement for 2022/23 is a single-year only settlement. - 1.5 As a result of the delayed Fair Funding Review, estimations of central government funding beyond 2022/23 are extremely difficult to make until the outcome of the funding reviews are known.
-The Financial Forecast will be updated for 2023/24 onwards as and when there is greater clarity regarding the central government funding regime. - 1.6 The assumptions set out in the financial forecast are the latest best estimates and will be updated as and when further information is made available. - 1.7 A first draft of the detailed 2022/23 revenue budget allocations has been presented to each of the programme committees for information and comment during the January cycle of meetings, as have the proposed fees and charges schedule shown at Appendix J to this report. - 1.8 The MTFS may be updated as a result of the decision made by this Committee and will be considered at the Budget Council meeting of 3rd March 2022. - 1.9 Feedback from the Budget Consultation process will also be considered as part of the budget setting meeting.
+The Financial Forecast will be updated for 2023/24 onwards as and when there is greater clarity regarding the central government funding regime. - 1.6 The assumptions set out in the financial forecast are the latest best estimates and will be updated as and when further information is made available. - 1.7 A link to the final draft budget book for 2022/23 is provided below.
+The budget book provides the detailed resource allocations for services provided by the Council for the coming year.